github/codeql/docs/ql-style-guide.md

 1. The `or` keyword *may* be written at the end of a line, or within a line, provided that it has no unparenthesised `and` operands.
 1. Single-line formulas *may* be used in order to save space or add clarity, particularly in the *body* of a *quantifier/aggregation*.
 1. *Always* use brackets to clarify the precedence of:
-   - `implies`,
+   - `implies`
-   - `if`-`then`-`else`.
+   - `if`-`then`-`else`
 1. Parenthesised formulas *can* be written:
-   - within a single line.
+   - Within a single line.
 There *should not* be an additional space following the opening parenthesis or preceding the closing parenthesis.
-   - spanning multiple lines.
+   - Spanning multiple lines.
 The opening parenthesis *should* be placed at the end of the preceding line, the body should be indented one level, and the closing bracket should be placed on a new line at the outer indentation.
 1. *Quantifiers/aggregations* *can* be written:
-   - within a single line.
+   - Within a single line.
 In this case, there is no space to the inside of the parentheses, or after the quantifier keyword.
-   - across multiple lines.
+   - Across multiple lines.
 In this case, type declarations are on the same line as the quantifier, the `|` *may* be at the end of the line, or *may* be on its own line, and the body of the quantifier *must* be indented one level.
 The closing `)` is written on a new line, at the outer indentation.
 1. `if`-`then`-`else` *can* be written:
-   - on a single line,
+   - On a single line
-   - with the *body* after the `if`/`then`/`else` keyword,
+   - With the *body* after the `if`/`then`/`else` keyword
-   - with the *body* indented on the next line.
+   - With the *body* indented on the next line
    - *Always* parenthesise the `else` part if it is a compound formula.
 1. The `and` and `else` keywords *may* be placed on the same line as the closing parenthesis.
 1. The `and` and `else` keywords *may* be "cuddled": `) else (`